Gravitational quantum switch on a superposition of spherical shells: Superposition of spherical shells

+The hypothesis that a physical system evolves in each semiclassical spacetime in a superposition as described by classical gravity is implicitly adopted in several models of quantum gravity phenomenology, and ensures that a correct classical limit is obtained for the dynamics.
+The evolution of a physical system must reduce to that described in classical gravity, up to small quantum corrections, in a semiclassical state of the geometry.
+In \cite{tbell}, for instance, time dilations and light ray propagation are determined using classical equations in each of the considered semiclassical geometries in superposition.
+In the effect of gravitationally mediated entanglement \cite{Bose,Marletto}, the relevant effect is a superposition of time dilations computed using general relativity, as discussed in \cite{Christodoulou}.

-In order to build a model for a quantum spacetime describing a superposition of semiclassical states representing the spacetimes $\mathcal{M}_1$ and $\mathcal{M}_2$, we adopt basic assumptions regularly explored in quantum gravity phenomenology \cite{Bose,Marletto,Mari,Belenchia,tbell}.
-Let us first state them and discuss their interpretation, and then describe how they are concretely implemented in the case we are interested in. \begin{enumerate} \item The gravitational field can exist in a superposition of semiclassical states associated with classical metrics $g_i$, where each $g_i$ is a classical solution of the Einstein equation for some distribution of matter $T^{\mu \nu}_i$. \item To an operationally defined event $E$ at a laboratory A in a superposition of spacetimes, there correspond images $E_i$ in each spacetime $g_i$ in superposition, where each $E_i$ is an operationally defined event in the metric $g_i$. \item Let S be a system whose dynamics in each of the classical geometries $g_i$ is known.
-The dynamics of the system in the superposition of spacetimes is described by solutions of its evolution equation in each of the spacetimes. \end{enumerate}
+Let us summarize our assumptions and further comment on their interpretation and relation to the discussed motivations.

+\begin{enumerate} \item The gravitational field can exist in a superposition of semiclassical states $\ket{\mathcal{M}_i}$ associated with classical spacetimes $\mathcal{M}_i$ equipped with metrics $g_i$, where each $g_i$ is a classical solution of the Einstein equation for some distribution of matter $T^{\mu \nu}_i$. \item An operationally defined event $E$ that does not include an observation of the state of the geometry is represented by images $E_i$ in each spacetime $\mathcal{M}_i$ in superposition, where each $E_i$ is an operationally defined event in the spacetime $\mathcal{M}_i$. \item Let S be a system whose dynamics in each of the classical spacetimes $\mathcal{M}_i$ is known.
+The dynamics of the system in a superposition of spacetimes is described by solutions of its evolution equation in each of the spacetimes in superposition. \end{enumerate}

 The assumption 1 is the basic hypothesis that the gravitational field can be prepared in a superposition of semiclassical configurations.
 If a mass distribution is in a superposition of two distinct configurations, we assume that the gravitational field produced by such masses is a superposition of the geometries for each configuration.